telerik/fiddler-everywhere-docs/traffic/modify-traffic.md

 # Modifying Traffic

-Fiddler Everywhere provides a powerful debugging technique for editing the captured traffic.
+Fiddler Everywhere provides a powerful debugging techniques for editing and mocking the captured traffic.

+## Composing Requests

 Instead of testing your API or a website through the UI and making multiple clicks, you can reload the desired session in the [**Composer**]({%slug composer-tab%}) tab, make edits to the desired values, and re-execute the request.